upserve/aerosol/README.md

 - local_ssh - SSH connection from local computer to running instances
 - stop_command - This command is run before an auto scaling group is run to stop your application gracefully
 - live_check - 'Local path to query on the instance to verify the application is running'
-- instance_live_grace_period - The number of seconds to wait for an instance to be live (default: 30 minutes - 1800)
+- instance_live_grace_period - The number of seconds to wait for an instance to be live (default: 30 minutes - 1800 seconds)
 - db_config_path - relative path of your database config file (default: 'config/database.yml')
 - app_port - which port the application is running on
 - stop_app_retries - The number of times to retry stopping the application (default: 2)
 - continue_if_stop_app_fails - When true, will ignore a failure when stopping the application (default: 'false')
 - post_deploy_command - Command run after the deploy has finished
+- sleep_before_termination - Time to wait after the new instance spawns and before terminating the old instance (allow time for external load balancers to start working)

 A lot of the options for deployment are required, but we've defined some sane defaults.